ngidingidi/Airline-Reservation-Database-Application/README.md

 # About
-This is a database driven airline reservation web application which enables airlines to manage their fleet of airlines and manage customers bookings and tickets
+This is a database driven airline reservation web application which enables Airlines to manage their fleet of Airlines and Bookings and Tickets for Customers.

 ## 2. Deployment Instructions